raballew/okd-the-hard-way/docs/01-hypervisor.md

 ## Packages

-Install the virtualization tools via the command line using the Virtualization Package Group.
+Install the virtualization tools via the command line using the virtualization package group.
 To view the packages, run:

 ```shell
 [root@hypervisor ~]# dnf groupinfo virtualization